usefulalgorithm/usefulalgorithm/README.md

 - _Void Patrol_, by Void Patrol
 - _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin
 - _Every Sound Has A Color In The Valley Of Night_, by Night Verses
+- _Let Me Out_, by Fatboi Sharif, Driveby
+- _Excelsior_, by Benny The Butcher
 - _IOX_, by LA Timpa
 - _Pearl_, by Dos Monos
-- _The Crying Nudes_, by The Crying Nudes

 </details>